 I understand that the current use of drugs and/or alcohol may prohibit me from participating in clinical practice.
 I understand that clinical courses are required in order to graduate from the Nursing Department at Aiken Technical College.
 I further understand that I will be subject to the same rules and requirements as the health care employees in the facilities were I will be participating in clinical practice.

-I have carefully read the foregoing and fully understand its contents.
-I acknowledge that by signing this consent and release form, I am performing a voluntary act and that I have not been coerced by anyone to sign this document.
+voluntary act and that I have not been coerced by anyone to sign this document.